DonghanYang/Poker/README.md

 For example,

-this input:
+This input:
 `java Poker 2H TH AS AD TC`
-should produce this output:
+Should produce this output:
 `Player 1: Aces over 10s`

 This input: